 About 4,400 food businesses are operating in the country.
 Imports of out-season or unavailable ingredients, additives, and packaging materials as well as technologies can provide further export opportunities.

-For detailed information, please consult the US Department of Agriculture’s (USDA) Foreign Agricultural Service (FAS) Exporter Guide for Hungary.
 Useful information is also available to exporters in FAS Budapest’s Food and Agricultural Import Regulations and Standards (FAIRS) narrative and FAIRS export certificate report.